-Adults with Aspergers DO experience emotions.
-However, the emotions felt by some Aspies may be less complex than the emotions of typical people.
-Also, those Aspies who have difficulty with language and social skills may have difficulty expressing emotions in the typical or socially acceptable way.
-But, this doesn’t mean they don’t have emotions.
+Adults on the spectrum DO experience emotions.
+However, the emotions felt by some of them may be less complex than the emotions of typical people.

-Misunderstanding #2: Adults with Aspergers Hate To Be Touched
+Misunderstanding #2: Adults with ASD Hate To Be Touched

-While it is true that some adults with Aspergers may not enjoy physical contact at times, the issue here is not social, but sensory.
-Many Aspies have sensory integration issues (i.e., their interpretation of sensory input is abnormal).
-Some are hyper-sensitive (e.g., bright florescent lights, high-pitched noises, and certain textures against the skin are intolerable).
-And some are hypo-sensitive (i.e., it takes a high level of sensory input for them to notice or react).
-But this doesn’t mean they never want to be touched by anybody – anywhere – at anytime.
+While it is true that some adults with the disorder may not enjoy physical contact at times, the issue here is not social, but sensory.
+Many of them have sensory integration issues (i.e., their interpretation of sensory input is abnormal).

-While some adults with Aspergers may have a co-morbid mental health disorder, (e.g., depression or anxiety,) Aspergers itself is not a disease or a mental illness.
-While the symptoms of Aspergers can often be reduced through cognitive and behavioral therapy, it is a neurobiological disorder for which there is no spontaneous remission or cure.
-However, many Aspies who were diagnosed as children have lost many of their symptoms as adults.
+While some adults with ASD may have a co-morbid mental health disorder, (e.g., depression or anxiety,) autism itself is not a disease or a mental illness.
+While the symptoms of the disorder can often be reduced through cognitive and behavioral therapy, it is a neurobiological disorder for which there is no spontaneous remission or cure.
+However, many adult with high-functioning autism who were diagnosed as children have lost many of their symptoms as adults.

-Misunderstanding #4: If Someone Has Aspergers, He Must Be a Genius
+Misunderstanding #4: If Someone Has ASD , He Must Be a Genius

 This misunderstanding was popularized by the movie Rain Man, in which the main character had Aspergers and an extraordinary memory.
 He could memorize a jukebox play list at a glance and greatly enhance his odds at blackjack by counting cards.